 Prevent fraud this back-to-school season

-posted by Liz Little on Wednesday, August 7, 2019 in SHAZAM Blog
+posted by Liz Little (Retired) on Wednesday, August 7, 2019 in SHAZAM Blog

 Back-to-school season means more purchases, often by students using the credit and debit cards given to them by their parents.
 As your accountholders send their children off to school, give them these tips to help avoid both real and “friendly fraud” on their accounts.